 - What’s the environment you love to do it in?

 If you find this hard to do top of mind, go to chapter 4 in the book.
-There’s a whole bunch of exercises to help you understand your sweet spot, and to get more insights about what has worked for you in the past, and what might work for you going forward.
+There’s a whole bunch of exercises to help you understand your sweet spot.
+In addition, you’ll gain insights about what has worked for you in the past and what might work for you going forward.

 Download the Master Plan – the integrated plan for your entire life – in chapter 17.

 The top center of that plan is your sweet spot – again, the kind of work that you love to do.
-Keep that front and center in your plans so you don’t get dragged doing things that you just shouldn’t be doing.
+Keep that front and center in your plans.
+The goal is to not get dragged doing things that you just shouldn’t be doing.

 Lawrence & Co’s work focuses on sustainable and enhanced growth for you and your business.
 Our diverse and experienced group of advisors can help your leaders and executive teams stay competitive through the use of various learning tools including workshops, webinars, executive retreats, or one-to-one coaching.